 The Doctor and Harry are taken to the Kaled bunker, whilst Sarah is abducted by a group of Mutos.
 The Mutos want to kill Sarah, but one of them named Sevrin saves her.
 Sadly however Sarah and Sevrin are later captured by the Thals who force them to work on their rocket.

 Meanwhile in the Kaled bunker, the Doctor discovers that Davros is creating something far worse.
 Davros has discovered that the Kaleds are all destined to mutate more and more over the next few generations.
-Davros is eager to find out what this mutated form will be, and so he has taken living Kaled cells and subjected them to the same radiation that is polluting the air of skaro.
+Davros is eager to find out what their final mutated form will be, and so he has taken living Kaled cells and subjected them to the same radiation that is polluting the air of skaro.

 Davros has discovered that the Kaleds are destined to mutate into a hideous, amorphous blob like creature.
 After creating several of these Kaled mutants, Davros creates robotic casings to house them.